Pietrek1989/Pietrek1989/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
+### Hi there! 👋  I'm Piotr, a junior full stack web developer.
+With a passion for creating dynamic and engaging web applications, I'm always looking for new challenges and opportunities to improve my skills.
 ![banner](https://user-images.githubusercontent.com/68666992/230426744-6d3a4bc7-7360-468a-8c83-d5cbc9a64800.png)

-Hello!
-I'm Piotr, a junior full stack web developer.
-With a passion for creating dynamic and engaging web applications, I'm always looking for new challenges and opportunities to improve my skills.

 I have experience working with a range of programming languages and technologies, including HTML, CSS, JavaScript, React, Node.js, Express JS, Typescript, MongoDB .
 I enjoy working on both front-end and back-end development and am comfortable collaborating with cross-functional teams to deliver high-quality results.